-Visit Waitomo Glowworm cave
+Visit Waitomo Glowworm caves

 There are almost too many options to choose from to get to that point where you slowly drift beneath galaxies of glowworms deep underground.
 The simple option is to get yourself on a slow moving boats that runs every 30 minutes through the cave network.
 They will keep you dry and guides offer commentary.
-However most of you did not choose New Zealand to stay dry!
+However, most of you did not choose New Zealand to stay dry!
 Let us lay out your options: